 UNC Police contacts local law enforcement agencies to inquire if any incidents involving UNC-Chapel Hill students or employees have occurred during the designated shift period.
 These incident reports, or a substantiative summary, are shared with the shift supervisor who also shares information with the Office of the Dean of Students when appropriate.
 UNC Police officers are also assigned with local law enforcement for joint patrols for special events occurring on or near campus and other related activities.
 When incidents are observed by UNC Police personnel during these events, incident reports are generated describing the incident in detail.
-These reports are also shared with the Office of the Dean of Students when appropriate.
+These reports are also shared with other campus units when appropriate.